-The Klau PPK for Drone Surveying without Ground Control Points (GCPS)
+The Klau PPK for Accurate Aerial Surveying without Ground Control Points (GCPS)

 The key to accuracy in any mapping or 3D modelling project is control.
 This can be either GCPs (ground control points) visible in the photos, or camera locations, the precise point where each photo was taken.